sigmer/portaldocs/portal-sdk/generated/portalfx-parameter-collection-getting-started.md

 Parameter collectors use the openBlade APIs to open provider blades.
 A parameter collector supplies provider configuraton, initial data and receives back the results from a parameter provider blade by configuring the compiler generated blade reference.

 To open a parameter provider blade do the following steps -
-1. Import the compiler generated blade reference
+1. Import the Fx/Composition module
 2. Create a new instance of the blade reference
 3. Invoke one of the 4 openBlade APIs (openBlade, openBladeAsync, openContextBlade, openContextBladeAsync)